 It was a precise hit.
 Harry could feel his knuckles meet the hard bone, causing all the fleshy parts in between considerable damage.

 The shriek Voldemort gave in response was far outside the range of any normal human vocal cords.
 In that brief moment of immense satisfaction, Harry watched the tall body curl inward as if it wanted to implode.
 The long claws found and scratched Harry's face painfully as the howling man dropped to his knees, but Harry disregarded it in order to aim his other fist to the small cleft of Voldemort's chin.
 He hit it with the same precision and with a quiet snap of two rows of teeth colliding together the dark wizard fell over, the wand momentarily slipping from his fingers.

 This was the chance Harry stopped hoping for.

 He leaped after it, but Voldemort was right behind him, tearing his jacket and shirt to shreds and scratching his back raw in delirious fear of losing his wand to his greatest enemy.

-"LUCIUS!" the Dark Lord shrieked the first coherent word and Harry could see by the corner of his eyes the blond man wake up from his shock and rush forward to help his master.
+"LUCIUS!" the Dark Lord shrieked the first coherent word and Harry could see from the corner of his eye the blond man wake up from his shock and rush forward to help his master.